pressmind/web-core-skeleton-basic/quickstart/custom_sql_queries.md

-# Writing custom sql queries
+# Writing custom SQL queries
-In some cases it's neccesry to write a custom sql query.
+In some cases it is necessary to write a custom SQL query.
-But be aware the frameworks business logic is much safer!
+But be aware that the frameworks business logic is much safer!

 ```php
 <?php